dxj20120122/randomRollCall/README.md

 #### Method 1: Accessing directly through a browser

-1.**Visit the project page**:
+1. **Visit the project page**:
-Open the browser and access the [random call webpage]( https://random - roll - call - eta.vercel.app/ ).
+   Open the browser and access the [random call webpage](https://random-roll-call-eta.vercel.app/).

-2.**Download project files**:
+2. **Download project files**:
    - Click the 'Download' button on the page to download the project file locally.
- - Alternatively, you can also access the GitHub repository( https://github.com/dxj20120122/randomRollCall )Click on "Code" and select "Download ZIP" to download.
+   - Alternatively, you can also access the GitHub repository(https://github.com/dxj20120122/randomRollCall) and click on "Code" and select "Download ZIP" to download.

-3.**Open the webpage**:
+3. **Open the webpage**:
    - Extract the downloaded folder.
- - In the decompressed folder, find the 'index. html' file.
+   - In the decompressed folder, find the 'index.html' file.
- - Double click the 'index. html' file and open it with a browser to start using it.
+   - Double click the 'index.html' file and open it with a browser to start using it.

 ####  Method 2: Use PHPStudy local server

-1.**Download and install PHPStudy**:
+1. **Download and install PHPStudy**:
- - Visit the official website of PHPStudy( https://www.xp.cn/ )Download the latest version of PHPStudy.
+   - Visit the official website of PHPStudy(https://www.xp.cn/) and download the latest version of PHPStudy.
    - Choose the appropriate version for installation based on your operating system.

-2.**Set project folder**:
+2. **Set project folder**:
    - Download this project and unzip it.
    - Place the decompressed folder in the 'WWW' folder under the PHPStudy installation directory.
-For example:` C:\phpstudy_pro\WWW\randomRollCall`。
+For example:`C:\phpstudy_pro\WWW\randomRollCall`。

-3.**Start Nginx or Apache**:
+3. **Start Nginx or Apache**:
    - Open PHPStudy.
    - Start the Nginx or Apache server.

-4.**Accessing the webpage**:
+4. **Accessing the webpage**:
- - Open the browser and enter in the address bar` http://127.0.0.1/randomRollCall `And enter the car.
+   - Open the browser and enter in the address bar `http://127.0.0.1/randomRollCall` and press Enter.
    - You will see the interface of the random roll call webpage and can start using it.

 #### Method 3: Deploy using GitHub Pages

-1.**Fork Warehouse**:
+1. **Fork Warehouse**:
-Go to the GitHub repository( https://github.com/dxj20120122/randomRollCall )Click the**Fork**button in the upper right corner to copy the repository to your GitHub account.
+   Go to the GitHub repository(https://github.com/dxj20120122/randomRollCall) and click the **Fork** button in the upper right corner to copy the repository to your GitHub account.

-2.**Enable GitHub Pages**:
+2. **Enable GitHub Pages**:
    - Enter the warehouse after your Fork.
- - Click on**Settings**.
+   - Click on **Settings**.
- - Select**Pages**from the left menu.
+   - Select **Pages** from the left menu.
    - In the Source section, select the main branch and click Save.
    - After waiting for a few minutes, GitHub Pages will generate an access link for you.

-3.**Accessing the webpage**:
+3. **Accessing the webpage**:
    - Use the generated link to access your random roll call webpage.

 ### User reviews

 >Teacher Li (Middle School Teacher):
 >As a teacher, I often need to randomly select students to answer questions.
-The random roll call webpage makes this process very simple, and children also feel that this method is fair
+The random roll call webpage makes this process very simple, and children also feel that this method is fair.

 >Manager Wang (Company Trainer):
->The use of a random roll call webpage in training activities not only increases interactivity, but also makes participants feel nervous and excited, and the effect is very good
+>The use of a random roll call webpage in training activities not only increases interactivity, but also makes participants feel nervous and excited, and the effect is very good.

->* * Student Zhang**(13 years old, student):
+>Student Zhang (13 years old, student):
->DaiXiaojie's project has shown me the potential of peers, and this webpage is very popular in our class's activities
+>DaiXiaojie's project has shown me the potential of peers, and this webpage is very popular in our class's activities.

 ### Future Development Plan of the Project